ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

 #### Setup PiTrac GUI

-26. First, make sure you’ve setup the required IP and directory values in the golf\_sim\_config.json file.
+26. First, make sure you’ve setup the required environment variables (especially PITRAC_ROOT and PITRAC_WEBSERVER_SHARE_DIR) and the directory values in the golf\_sim\_config.json file.
 Instructions are [here](https://github.com/jamespilgrim/PiTrac/blob/main/Documentation/PiTrac%20configuration%20and%20the%20golf_sim_config.json%20file.md).
-    1. The value tells the web-based PiTrac GUI where to look for the .json configuration file, which the GUI in turn uses to know where to look for certain shared image files.
+    1. These values tell the web-based PiTrac GUI where to look for the .json configuration file, which the GUI in turn uses to know where to look for certain shared image files.
 27. Setup the PiTrac-specific code package for the PiTrac GUI on the Tomee server
     1. Log into the Pi 2 computer where the Tomee instance is running and make sure that $PITRAC_ROOT and other PITRAC_xxxx environment variables are set correctly as described above (can run "env | grep PITRAC")
     2. Make sure Tomee is running: